FirebirdSQL/jaybird/src/documentation/faq.md

 Enable `Legacy_Auth` (in `firebird.conf`) by adding this value to the property `AuthServer`, for example: `AuthServer = Srp, Legacy_Auth`.

+With Jaybird 4 and higher this can also mean that none of the default authentication plugins or those specified using connection property `authPlugins`, are listed in the `AuthServer` setting.
+Either revise the Firebird configuration, or explicitly configure connection property `authPlugins` with authentication plugins that are configured in Firebird.

 You also need to make sure your user is created with the legacy user manager, see [Jaybird Wiki - Jaybird and Firebird 3](https://github.com/FirebirdSQL/jaybird/wiki/Jaybird-and-Firebird-3) for details.